madcato/bl-speech-recognizer/README.md

 # bl-speech-recognizer

-Some implemented use cases for SFSpeechRecognizer
+Some implemented use cases for SFSpeechRecognizer.